 Length-wise, dogs have very minimal short-term memory.
 The average dog can’t remember things that happened longer than two minutes ago.
 That doesn’t mean your dog won’t remember anything.
 All it means is that in the short-term, non-associative acts or other arbitrary events won’t be in their mind long.

-Long-term memory in dogs is based entirely on associative memories.
+Long-term dog memory is based entirely on associative memories.
 A dog won’t remember someone or something unless it has a positive or negative effect.
-However, you can sit back and relax, knowing that your canine won't fail to remember you, even after a long time.
+However, you can sit back and relax, knowing that your canine won’t fail to remember you, even after a long time.